a-hansen/aon/README.md

 #### Signed Integer
 Uses 1 to 5 bytes.
 All signed ints start with a type byte that describes the value.
-If the value is small enough, a single byte can be used for both the type and the value.
+If the value is -32 to -1, a single byte can be used for both the type and the value.
+If the signed int is in the range 0 to 31, use unsigned-int5.
 ```
 <Signed-Int> ::= <signed-int5> | <signed-int8> | <signed-int16> | <signed-int32> | <signed-int64>
 <signed-int5>  ::= 0xC0